somemorewater/LearnRust/README.md

 This project covers basic rust syntax from w3schools rust tutorial .

-This covers bear minimum of rust, but I prefer learning from projects
+This covers bear minimum of rust, but I prefer learning from building projects